n1x0n4215/Blynk-IoT-Platform/ThirdBug.md

 Browser:Microsoft Edge
 Version 103.0.1264.77 (Official build) (64-bit)

-Steps to reproduce: Open "Create password" > Press "Space" 14 times
+Steps to reproduce: Click "LogIn" section > Write 14 "Spaces" in password field > LogIn

 Expected result: The system will not allow you to use this password

 Actual result: The system allow you to use this password

-Severity: S3 (Major)
+Severity: S4 (Minor)